Elhameed/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Header File :file_folder:

-* **`main.h`**: The header file containing the prototypes for all functions written in the project can be found here: [main.h](./main.h):
+* **`main.h`**: The header file containing the prototypes for all functions written in this project can be found here: [main.h](./main.h)

 ## Tasks :page_with_curl: